Designing HP smart city we want to live in

 Meanwhile, another city department is working on reducing pollution by banning cars from some parts of the city when pollution rises above a certain level.
 Wouldn’t it make sense for the smart parking solution to be tied to the pollution solution so that when people are looking for places to park, they’re not sent to a forbidden zone because of the pollution that day?
 Or if they are driving an electric car and they’re looking for a place to park, they are allowed to go to the banned zone because they are driving a clean car?

-By tying together multiple point solutions like this, and working with outside agencies, a smart city can be built up step-by-step in a natural, organic way.
+By tying together multiple-point solutions like this, and working with outside agencies, a smart city can be built up step-by-step in a natural, organic way.

 The holistic approach

 The third path to building a smart city is to take a holistic, top-down approach.
 You can do this when you have all the funds you need, and you can plan everything from the beginning.
 Start by building the city’s physical infrastructure and then overlay your digital infrastructure on top of that.
 You deploy the right data framework and the right API and center everything around data, the virtual fuel of smart cities.
 You can then publish the data and launch an applications marketplace.
-Anyone can access data from the marketplace, which unleashes the imagination of both private enterprise and city departments to build new applications and solutions to make the city a better place.
+Anyone can access data from the marketplace, which unleashes the imagination of both private enterprises and city departments to build new applications and solutions to make the city a better place.

 Ultimately, using this approach, decision-makers and city planners have enough data at the right time to make the best decisions that benefit the city and its citizens.
 This has been done in Dubai, for example, and India, with its giant megacities, is doing it as well.